-Stitch Fix is an awesome service for ladies who are too busy to go shopping or who want a professional stylist’s advice on expanding their wardrobe.
-Another bonus is that you get to try on all of the Stitch Fix clothes at home, where you can mix and match the new pieces with clothing and accessories you already own.
-Family and friends can see you wearing the Stitch Fix clothes and give you their opinion.
+Stitch Fix is an awesome service for ladies who are too busy to go shopping or who want a professional stylist's advice on expanding their wardrobe.
+Another bonus is that you get to try on all of the clothes at home, where you can mix and match the new pieces with clothing and accessories you already own.
+Family and friends can see you wearing the outfits and give you their opinion.

 Stitch Fix will mail you 5 items in a box.
-If you want to buy one or more of the items, you’ll pay for them online; if not, just seal them up in the pre-paid envelope and mail them back to Stitch Fix.
+If you want to buy one or more of the items, you'll pay for them online; if not, just seal them up in the pre-paid envelope and mail them back.

 Fortunately, Stitch Fix is one of the most reasonably priced clothing boxes!
 You're charged a $20 styling fee up front.
 If you keep any items, the styling fee is credited toward the cost of the items.
 If you don't keep anything, you're only out $20.
 It's a fun and easy way to expand your wardrobe without having to go shopping!